 As of June 25, 2004, Adelphia secured approximately 250 tolling agreements with various transferees, including members of the Rigas family, the Rigas family entities, former executives James Brown and Michael Mulcahey, and former directors Erland Kailbourne, Dennis Coyle, Leslie Gelber, and Peter Metros, among others.
 Certain of these tolling agreements have been amended from time to time.
-In addition, Adelphia filed approximately 150 complaints in the Bankruptcy Court commencing actions to avoid certain pre-petition transfers and payments.
-Most of those complaints have since been dismissed or resolved after further investigation.
+With respect to the approximately 150 complaints filed by Adelphia in the Bankruptcy Court to commence actions to avoid certain pre-petition transfers and payments, those complaints have since been dismissed or resolved after further investigation.
+The remaining tolled Causes of Action will extinguish on the Dissolution Date, pursuant to the Plan and Declaration of Trust.